EbuOgden/Swift-3-Test/README.md

 # Swift-3-Test
 Swift 3 Test Stuff

-Some practice codes about Variables, Arrays, Functions, Inheritance and Polymorphism in Swift 3
+Some practice codes about Variables, Arrays, Dictionaries, Functions, Options, Inheritance and Polymorphism in Swift 3